Nursing

 How to Become a Nurse Advocate

 The process of becoming a nurse advocate can look different for nurse practitioners, nurse administrators, and nurse educators.
-Most individuals begin by earning a bachelor’s degree in nursing, passing the NCLEX-RN exam, and then gaining experience as a registered nurse.
+Most individuals begin by earning a Bachelor of Science in Nursing, passing the NCLEX-RN exam, and then gaining clinical experience as a registered nurse.

 While a nurse may not hold the formal title of “nurse advocate,” each and every registered nurse can weave the threads of advocacy in nursing into their daily tasks.
-For example, they can take extra time to explain a prescription to a patient or help connect a patient with financial assistance.
 Advocacy in nursing is a calling and a mindset, and pursuing it brings clarity and comfort to each patient a nurse serves.

-Individuals who are interested in taking on the official role of nurse advocate in a medical facility should consider earning an advanced degree, such as a Master of Science in Nursing.
-In an MSN program, nursing students typically choose one of the following three career options: family nurse practitioner, nurse educator, or nurse administrator.
+Those interested in official leadership roles should consider an advanced degree, such as a Master of Science in Nursing (MSN).
+Within an MSN program, students can specialize in tracks that amplify their ability to lead.
+Nursing students typically choose one of the following three career options:

 Family Nurse Practitioners

 Family nurse practitioners can work autonomously in various settings as primary care providers.
-They advocate with passion and dedication for the children, adults, and families whom they serve.
+They advocate for patients with passion and dedication for the children, adults, and families whom they serve.

 Nurse Educators

 Nurse educators train nursing students, prospective nurses, and current registered nurses.
-They help nurses understand the significance of nurse advocacy and share the tools nurse advocates need to be successful, such as cultural competency (understanding the unique experience of each patient based on their cultural background and beliefs).
+They help nurses understand the principles of nurse advocacy and share the tools nurse advocates need to be successful, such as cultural competency (understanding each patient's unique experiences based on their cultural background and beliefs).

 Nurse Administrators

-Nurse leaders and administrators hold managerial roles in the nursing field.
-Their positions allow them to help meet the financial and medical needs of patients.
+Nurse administrators hold managerial leadership roles in the nursing field.
+Their positions allow them to help meet patients' financial and medical needs.

 Professionals in each of these positions work in hospitals, physicians’ offices, residential facilities, outpatient clinics, nursing homes, and other medical facilities.
-They fight for patient rights, influence policies, and make a difference in the lives of patients.
+They fight for patient rights, influence policy, and make a difference in patients' lives.

 Earn Your Master’s Degree in Nursing

-Martin Luther King Jr. once said, “A man dies when he refuses to stand up for that which is right.”
-People have often paraphrased his quote as follows: “Our lives begin to end the day we become silent about things that matter.”
-Nurse advocates devote their lives to speaking up about things that matter, ensuring that the voices of their patients and fellow nurses are heard.
+Martin Luther King Jr. once said, “Our lives begin to end the day we become silent about things that matter.”
+Nurse advocates devote their lives to speaking up about what matters, ensuring the voices of their patients and fellow nurses are never silenced.

 Recommended Readings